Tutorial: one blueprint → UI + API you own

 • Treating the scaffold as untouchable.
 The generated entities/

-and blueprint/ are owned Go with no DO NOT EDIT header — edit them
+package main Go with no DO NOT EDIT header — edit them directly.

 • Shipping auth dev mode.
 Development convenience only.
 Set